core-wg/senml-etch/draft-ietf-core-senml-etch.md

 a Fetch or Patch Record and hence is a target for a Fetch or Patch operation.

+Target Pack:
+: A SenML Pack that is a target for a Fetch or Patch operation.

 (i)PATCH:
 : A term that refers to both CoAP "PATCH" and "iPATCH" methods when there is no difference in this specification in which one is used.